0x7df/0x7df.github.io/content/earth-observation-satellites.md

 * MetOp-A
     * EUMETSAT
     * In use till 2022
-    * IR and microwave radiometers and sounders - high-resolution temperature and humidity structure (AVHRR/3 and ATOVS suite, consisting of AMSU-A, HIRS/4 and MHS)
+    * IR and microwave radiometers and sounders - high-resolution temperature and humidity structure (AVHRR/3 and ATOVS suite, consisting of AMSU-A, HIRS/4 and MHS - microwave humidity sounder)
-    * IR Atmospheric Sounding Interferometer (IASI) - CO2 measurements
+    * IR Atmospheric Sounding Interferometer, Ku-band radar (IASI) - CO2 measurements
-    * Scatterometer?
+    * ASCAT scatterometer for wind measurement (C-band radar)
 * MetOp-B
     * As above?
     * Availability of global AVHRR is a dual-mission measurement